VogelsLab/fSBI/README.md

 # fSBI
-Companion code to Confavreux*, Ramesh*, Goncalves, Macke* & Vogels*, NeurIPS 2023, Meta-learning families of plasticity rules in recurrent spiking networks using simulation-based inference https://openreview.net/forum?id=FLFasCFJNo
+Companion code to Confavreux*, Ramesh*, Goncalves, Macke* & Vogels*, NeurIPS 2023, *Meta-learning families of plasticity rules in recurrent spiking networks using simulation-based inference*
+https://openreview.net/forum?id=FLFasCFJNo
 ___

 ### Tutorial:
 Go through the notebooks:
-- Fit_posterior
+- `Fit_posterior.ipynb`
-- Sample_from_posterior
+- `Sample_from_posterior.ipynb`
-- Simulate_samples
+- `Simulate_samples.ipynb`
-- Compute_metrics
+- `Compute_metrics.ipynb`
-- Analysis
+- `Analysis/example.ipynb`

-### Checklist before you start the tutorials:
+### Checklist before you start the tutorial:
-- set-up the python library with all the dependencies (see setup.py).
+- Set-up the repo (see `setup.py`).
-- install and test auryn (see the relevant subsection).
+- Install and test Auryn (see the relevant subsection).
-- go to tasks_configs/ and change the "auryn_sim_dir" and "workdir" inside the 2 yaml files (where auryn will write the output spike trains for simulations on local hardware).
+- Go to tasks_configs/ and change the "auryn_sim_dir" and "workdir" inside the 2 yaml files (where auryn will write the output spike trains for simulations on local hardware).
-- compile the c++ network simulations in cpp-simulator (tutorial missing rn).
+- Compile the Auryn network simulations (tutorial missing rn).

 ### Installing Auryn:
-All spiking network simulations use Auryn, a fast, C++ simulator developped by Friedemann Zenke.
+All spiking network simulations in this repo use Auryn, a fast, C++ simulator developped by Friedemann Zenke.
-To install, please refer to https://fzenke.net/auryn/doku.php?id=start
+To install, please refer to https://fzenke.net/auryn/doku.php?id=start Note that installing Auryn with MPI support is not required for the tutorial.

+### Installing Auryn:
+- Compile the auryn simulations `sim_bg_IF_EEEIIEII_6pPol.cpp` and `sim_bg_CVAIF_EEIE_T4wvceciMLP.cpp` in `synapsbi/simulator/cpp_simulators/`, adapting the `Makefile` in the repo, you should only need to change AURYNPATH in the makefile.
+For troubleshooting, refer to https://fzenke.net/auryn/doku.php?id=manual:compileandrunaurynsimulations

 ### Structure of data provided:
+The main data we release alongside this paper are

 ### Metrics implemented and their names: